HiPerCoRe/KTT/Readme.md

 ===========================
 <img src="https://github.com/HiPerCoRe/KTT/blob/master/Docs/Resources/KttLogo.png" width="425" height="150"/>

 KTT is an autotuning framework for OpenCL, CUDA kernels and GLSL compute shaders.
-Version 2.0, which contains significant API overhaul and new features and improvements, is now available.
+Version 2.1 which introduces API bindings for Python and new onboarding guide is now available.

 Main features
 -------------